alistaire47/pipecleaner/README.md

 pipecleaner should successfully debug most pipelines.
 However, due to its structure, it does have known limitations:

-  - It can only handle the `%>%` pipe, not more exotic pipes like `%$%`.
+  - Only the `%>%` pipe is handled, not more exotic pipes like `%$%`.
     For the moment, this is unlikely to change absent significant demand.
-  - It ignores nested pipelines—e.g. piping within an anonymous function in `purrr::map`—treating the whole call as one step.
+  - Nested pipelines—e.g. piping within an anonymous function in `purrr::map`—are ignored; the whole call is treated as one step.

 ## Related